 - 1. The definition of the allocator_type nested type and the constructor taking a trailing allocator argument allows IntVec to play in the world of uses-allocator construction, including being passed an allocator when inserted into a container that uses a scoped_allocator_adaptor. - 2.
 Value-initializing the allocator causes the default memory resource to be used, simplifying the default allocator argument and reducing the chance of error.
 If IntVec had a default constructor, the allocator would, again, use the default memory resource, with no effort on the part of the programmer. - 3.
 A polymorphic_allocator is not a pointer and cannot be null.
 Attempting to construct a polymorphic_allocator with a null pointer violates the preconditions of the polymorphic_allocator constructor.
-This contract can be enforced by a single contract assertion in the polymorphic_allocator constructor, rather than in every client.

-4. P0335 proposes that the assignment operators for polymorphic_allocator should be deleted.
-If this recommendation is accepted, then the problem of accidentally reseating the allocator would no longer exist for polymorphic_allocator.
+This contract can be enforced by a single contract assertion in the polymorphic_allocator constructor, rather than in every client. - 4.
+P0335, which was accepted in Oulu for C++17, deleted the assignment operators for polymorphic_allocator.
+Thus, the problem of accidentally reseating the allocator no longer exists for polymorphic_allocator.
 The deleted assignment operators would prevent the incorrect assignment operations from being generated automatically, forcing the programmer to define them, hopefully with the correct semantics.
 See P0335 for more details.